Trinitygamer0/Trinitygamer0/README.md

-- 👋 Hi, I’m @Trinitygamer0
+- 👋 Hi, I’m Ashutosh Pandey
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development and LLMs
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Frontend, Python and C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...